Ola Gorie

-Ola Gorie (born 27 October 1937) is a Scottish jewellery designer, one of the founders of the modern craft movement in Scotland.
+Ola Gorie (born 27 October 1937) is a Scottish jewellery designer and one of the founders of the modern craft movement in Scotland.

 Early life

 Ola Gorie was born in Kirkwall, Orkney.
-Her mother was Minnie Gorie, her father Patrick Gorie; together her parents ran a long-established grocers and wine merchants, Kirkness & Gorie, in central Kirkwall.
-Despite growing up in a commercial environment, Ola decided to pursue an artistic career, and attended Gray's School of Art in Aberdeen, leaving in 1960 as the first graduate of its jewellery department.
+Her parents, Minnie and Patrick Gorie, ran a long-established grocers and wine merchants, Kirkness & Gorie, in central Kirkwall.
+Despite growing up in a commercial environment, Ola decided to pursue an artistic career and attended Gray's School of Art in Aberdeen, leaving in 1960 as the first graduate of its jewellery department.
+While there, she shared a flat with the Orcadian painter Sylvia Wishart.